 - Globe at night is a good place to learn about citizen science, i.e. how you can contribute your own observations.

-Below follows a sample of articles / features related to this study that appeared in the media.
+Below follows a sample of articles / features related to this study (and light pollution in Malta in general) that appeared in the media.

 - Article in the Times of Malta (2021)

 - Feature in the Times of Malta (2020)